Ruslan Fedotenko: New York Rangers

 On 10 September 2010, Fedotenko accepted a try-out with the New York Rangers.
 After an impressive preseason, the Rangers signed Fedotenko to a one-year $1 million deal on 4 October 2010.

-On 1 July 2011, Fedotenko re-signed with the New York Rangers, accepting a one-year, $1.4 million contract.
+On 1 July 2011, Fedotenko re-signed with the Rangers, accepting a one-year, $1.4 million contract.

-Return to the Flyers
+Later career

 On 5 July 2012, Fedotenko returned to where his NHL career began and signed a one-year deal with the Philadelphia Flyers for $1.75 million.
 During the 2012–13 NHL lockout, Fedotenko played for the Kontinental Hockey League's HC Donbass.
 Following the 2012–13 NHL season, Fedotenko signed a three-year, $9 million contract with Donbass.

-Later career and retirement
+Due to the Russo-Ukrainian war, he returned to the United States at the conclusion of the 2013–14 KHL season.

 On 20 January 2015, Fedotenko signed a professional try out contract with the Iowa Wild.
 To end the 2014–15 season, Fedotenko registered 3 goals in 13 games with Iowa.
 On 1 July 2015, Fedotenko signed as a free agent to a one-year contract with Iowa's parent affiliate, the Minnesota Wild.

 On 11 October 2016, Fedotenko announced his retirement from professional hockey.
 Fedotenko finished his career as a two-time Stanley Cup Champion, played in a total of 863 NHL games with five different NHL teams, scored 173 goals and registered 193 assists, totaling 366 points.